anushkakda/Azure-App-Service-Availability/README.md

 The number of instances of the App Service infer the number of VMs on which the App Service is running.

 App Services is a **_Platform as a Service offering_**, where both the Cloud Service Provider and the Consumer share responsibility and accountability.
-The CSP (in this case Azure) manages the platform, the OS upgrades, scaling, and load balancing.
+The CSP (in this case Azure) manages the platform, the OS upgrades and load balancing.
 This leaves the consumer with more room to focus on the application and data.
 <br />
 <br />